 Within the data collection and labeling market, Scale AI faces competition from players such as Amazon Mechanical Turk, Labelbox, Appen, and Hive.
 These competitors also utilize humans to label data for companies that don't have the resources to do it themselves.
 Given the commoditized nature of the data labeling industry, companies find it challenging to establish unique competitive advantages beyond operational efficiency.

-Scale AI’s competitive advantage in the long term comes from improving its in-house ML labeling algorithms to make the entire human labeling more automated and cheaper, so it can derive economies of scale.
-As Scale AI expands its operations into different domains, the diversity of the dataset plays a crucial role in training the ML models, and gives Scale AI a significant edge in terms of data quality and variety.
+Scale AI’s competitive advantage in the long term comes from improving its in-house ML labeling algorithms to eliminate the need for manual human labeling.
+As Scale AI expands its operations into different domains, the diversity of the datasets plays a crucial role in training the ML models, and gives Scale AI a significant edge in terms of data quality and variety.
 In a 2021 overview of Scale AI’s business, Packy McCormick explained:

 “Scale would agree that a human-heavy approach isn’t the right one in the long-term, but it’s crucial to the data flywheel.
 As Scale’s human teams label data, they’re also training Scale’s labeling models.
 Over time, the ratio of human-to-machine has decreased; more work is being done by the algorithms.
 The move to more algorithmic tagging is actually a boon for Scale, which has trained its models on more human labels than nearly anyone in the world.
 It’s much worse for competitors like Appen, which are more akin to Upwork-for-labelers than an AI company.”

-With the introduction of new products, Scale AI has evolved from a data collection and labeling company, attempting to become a comprehensive ML infrastructure company.
-The more traditional players it faces in this category are much less commoditized.
-This space primarily follows two archetypes: ML companies and enterprise cloud platforms.
+With the introduction of new products, Scale AI has evolved from a data collection and labeling company into a comprehensive ML infrastructure company.
+The more traditional players in this category are much less commoditized:

 • ML Companies: Companies like Databricks build ML products on top of a key differentiated wedge.
-For Databricks in particular, this wedge is its data lakehouse, which stores the data that their AI workflows and model training systems consume.
-Other companies like this include C3, H2O, and Dataiku.
+For Databricks this wedge is its data lakehouse, which stores the data that its AI workflows and model training systems consume.
+Similar companies include C3, H2O, and Dataiku.

-• Enterprise Cloud Platforms: Companies like AWS have an ML ecosystem as part of their product line, including everything from Mechanical Turk to label data, S3 and Redshift to store that data, and Sagemaker to train ML models on top of that data.
+• Enterprise Cloud Platforms: Companies like AWS have an ML ecosystem as part of their product line, including Mechanical Turk to label data, S3 and Redshift to store that data, and Sagemaker to train ML models.
 Microsoft and Google are building similar platforms on Azure and GCP.

-Among these, Scale AI falls in the first category, attempting to build ML tools on top of its wedge of data labeling.
-However, since Scale AI doesn’t provide its own storage, it relies on external storage solutions like AWS’s S3, which can make Scale AI's subsequent ML products more expensive compared to AWS’s integrated offerings.
-If a company wanted to use Scale AI for labeling and leverage Sagemaker instead, there isn’t much Scale AI can do to prevent it without offering competitive features.
+Scale AI falls in the first category, attempting to build ML tools on top of its wedge of data labeling.
+However, since Scale AI doesn’t own storage itself, it relies on external storage solutions like AWS’s S3, which can make Scale AI's subsequent ML products more expensive compared to AWS.

 Data Collection & Labeling Market

 Appen: Founded in 2011, Appen collects and labels content to build and improve AI models.
 In January 2017, Appen was listed on the Australian Securities Exchange.
-As of September 2024, Appen was trading at a market capitalization of $170 million.
+As of October 2025, Appen was trading at a market capitalization of $140 million.
 Like Scale AI, Appen focuses on enterprise AI solutions including extracting information from paperwork, object detection for autonomous vehicles, and other various data types.
-Appen highlights its partnerships with AWS, Nvidia, and Salesforce.
-Both Scale AI and Appen are apparently able to land enterprise and long-term contracts, but the use of both companies highlights a lack of product differentiation and limited moat.
+Appen holds partnerships with AWS, Nvidia, and Salesforce.
+Both Scale AI and Appen have landed long-term enterprise contracts.
+Appen focuses on humans-in-the-loop labelling, while Scale AI aims to automate labelling using proprietary algorithms.

 V7 Darwin: Founded in 2018, V7 Darwin helps collect and label image and video content to improve computer vision models.
-As of September 2024, V7 Darwin had raised $43 million, with a $33 million Series A raise in November 2022.
-Scale AI focuses on large-scale, enterprise-level data labeling with a mix of human and automated efforts for high accuracy, while V7 Darwin provides an integrated platform for computer vision projects, ideal for smaller teams and individual data scientists.
+As of October 2025, V7 Darwin had raised $43 million, with a $33 million Series A raise in November 2022.
+Scale AI focuses on large-scale, enterprise-level data labeling with a mix of human and automated efforts for high accuracy, while V7 Darwin focuses on computer vision projects for smaller teams and individual data scientists.

 ML SaaS Market

 Databricks: Founded in 2013, Databricks helps companies build ML products and has a custom data storage solution that its AI workflows and model training systems consume.
-In February 2024, Databricks raised a funding round, following a $500 million Series I at a $43 billion valuation in September 2023.
-As of September 2024, the company had raised a total of $4 billion in funding across 12 rounds.
+In January 2025, Databricks raised a funding round, following a $10 billion Series J at a $62 billion valuation in December 2024.
+As of October 2025, the company had raised a total of $21.8 billion in funding across 15 rounds.
 In comparison to Scale AI, Databricks' unique selling point is its data lakehouse infrastructure, which serves as the foundation for all its ML products, whereas Scale AI has a broader ML focus.

 AWS Machine Learning Suite: AWS ML Suite is a suite of machine learning tools provided by AWS.
-It competes with Scale AI in providing more than 27 machine learning services, but it is part of a larger suite of cloud services provided by Amazon.
+It competes with Scale AI in providing around 28 machine learning services as of August 2025.
+It is part of a larger suite of cloud services provided by Amazon.
 Amazon introduced its ML initiatives in 2015.
-Based on Scale AI’s part partnerships, however, Scale AI can be used alongside AWS or even integrate with it.
+Based on Scale AI’s past partnerships, however, Scale AI can be used alongside AWS or even integrate with it.

 C3 AI: Founded in 2009, C3 AI helps companies build custom enterprise AI applications.
 Its flagship product offers the development, deployment, and operation of AI applications, driving efficiency and cost-effectiveness with a focus on enterprise data management.
 Scale AI provides customizable solutions tailored to specific needs.
 Its platform can be adapted to various industries and specific use cases, making it versatile for different AI projects.